 The NFL Way to Play helps coaches teach the skills, techniques, and habits that bring players success on and off the field.

-The NFL Way to Play applies science, research, data, and experience to promote proper playing technique, protect players from unnecessary risk and foster culture change at all levels of football.
+The NFL Way to Play is football’s practical development model that applies science, research, data, and peer-to-peer experience to protect players from unnecessary risk, enhance global development, and foster culture change to attain and preserve on-field excellence at all levels of football.

-The Five Shields of the Game represent the best means for coaches to protect players from unnecessary risk and promote on-field excellence.
+The Five Shields of Tackle Football represent the best means of protecting players from unnecessary risk and promoting on-field excellence.
 NFL Way to Play techniques focus on these core areas and serve to protect the game and its players.

 Posture